zenml-io/zenml/examples/vertex_ai_orchestration/README.md

 # 🏃 Run pipelines in production using Vertex AI

 [Vertex Ai Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction)
 are a serverless ML Workflow tool running on the Google Cloud Platform.
-...
+They are an easy way to quickly run your code in a production ready, repeatable cloud orchestrator that requires minimal setup without provisioning and paying for standby compute.

 ## 📄 Pre-requisites